uiceds/project-triples/manuscript.md

 This section is dedicated to decision tree analysis.
 Because the dependent variable is not categorical, the DecisionTreeRegressor from scikit-learn was employed.
 After the first decision tree was created, using the original dataset (with Duration_hours and Duration_min combined into a single variable Total_Duration), the $R^2$ value was 0.999977.
 This value seemed suspuciously close to perfect.
-The effect of the high correlation value can also be seen in the figure below, which is a plot of the actual vs predicted value, and as can be seen the predicted values fall almost perfectly along the actual values.
+The effect of the high correlation value can also be seen in the figure below, which is a plot of the actual vs predicted values, and as can easily be seen, the predicted values fall almost perfectly along the actual values.
 This is also evidenced by the very small RMSE value, 0.3913489.

 <p align="center">
   <img src="images/Actual_Predicted_Vals_Original_Data.png" alt="Actual vs predicted values for the original dataset" width="600px">